dscorbett/duployan-font/notes/en-Dupl-x-perrault.md

 ## Unclear characters

-an, en, in, un, am, em, im, um

-* These are all arcs with different isolated forms and diacritics but the same rotatable skeleton.
-The -m series is the same as the -n series, except that angles are encouraged.
-Unicode does not have anything like this; it says to use U+1BC62 or U+1BC64, but both of them have “invariant direction upwards”.
+on/un (pp. 24–26)

+* The isolated form looks like NASAL O, but it prefers to curve down, though the code chart note for NASAL O says “invariant direction upwards”.

+om/um (pp. 27–28)

+* like VOCALIC M but written downwards

 small M